Mentoring Scheme Guidelines

 ● Stand back from the issues your mentee raises but work together on them; you’re there to provide insightful but objective feedback.

-● Take an interest in their progress and watch their career in between meetings – send encouraging emails or comment on their social media if they get a splash/promotion etc.
+● Take an interest in their progress and watch their career in between meetings – send encouraging emails or comment on their social media to celebrate any successes.

 Good luck!